St Mary’s Parish Church, in Woodkirk, Yorkshire, England by Mick Melvin. License: CC BY-SA 2.0; click image to see his original photograph.

 At the time of their marriage Charlotte and William lived on John Blaxland’s Brush Farm near Parramatta.
 In addition to selling salt, William and Charlotte raised cattle and horses and had tenements at Parramatta.

 Charlotte and William had three daughters during their marriage.
-Our direct ancestor was Cecilia Sophia Rutter was born on 15th June 1808 in Parramatta, New South Wales.
+Our direct ancestor Cecilia Sophia Rutter was born on 15 June 1808 in Parramatta, New South Wales.
 Refer to descendant chart below for more information.

 Descendants of Charlotte Robinson

 Death of Husband

 Her husband William, aged 46, passed away on 31 December 1812 in Parramatta, New South Wales.
 They had been married for five years; William was buried in the Parish of St John, Parramatta on 2 January 1813.

 According to a memorial from Charlotte to Governor Macquarie: ‘William was eminent in his profession of a salt-boiler which he brought to great perfection and rendered particularly useful to the inhabitants of the colony altho’ by his unwearied pursuits in that line, he sacrificed his health and eventually his life’.
 William Rutter 1766–1812

 Following William’s death, Charlotte met and became a friend of John O’Meara.

 John O’Meara was a convict who had been tried in Tipperary County in 1815 for sheep stealing.
 He was transported to New South Wales for 7 years.
 John, then aged 45, arrived in Port Jackson (Sydney Cove), New South Wales, Australia on 8 April 1816 aboard the ship “Guildford”.